Nwabisa-Mawu/NWAMAW034_FTC2301_GroupB_NwabisaMawu_IWA/IWA_09/README.md

 - I changed the equation for startingAfterTax variable to the salary minus the value of the salary * the tax value.
 - I used template literals and concatenation to combine the values of lodging and size with a hyphen between them so that it matches on of the keys found in the rent object.
 - I used dot notation to access the food and transport key values from the expenses object then I used bracket notation to access the 'large-apartment' value in the rent object.
 The dot notation did not work?
 Why?

+Note: I did add some JSDoc comments, I'm just trying to train myself into the habit and learn when and how to use them.